What We Do

 Design-Build Single Point of Contact

-Assembly’s design-build contract structure provides a developer/client with a single point of contact for the entire development process, including a feasibility study and zoning analysis, architectural and interior design (including AOR/EOR), supply chain procurement/management/fabrication, assembly, transportation, on-site erection and general contracting work (inclusive of excavation, foundations and a conventionally-built podium), all the way through to substantial completion/TCO and final close-out.
+Assembly’s design-build contract structure provides a developer/client with a single point of contact for the entire development process, including a feasibility study and zoning analysis, architectural and interior design (including AOR/EOR), supply chain procurement/project management/fabrication, assembly, transportation, on-site erection and general contracting work (inclusive of excavation, foundations and a conventionally-built podium), all the way through to substantial completion/TCO and final close-out.
 Similar to the benefits and efficiencies of the Assembly design-build manufacturing process as a whole, the single point of contact both streamlines the legal negotiation, drafting and contract maintenance processes, and reduces the law firm costs necessitated by the client holding multiple design, CM/GC, trade and other consulting agreements typically associated with a conventional design-bid-build development and legal framework.

 Assembly achieves overall regulatory approval for our building system as a system, meaning that individual permits for the buildings that use our system can be obtained in as little as 4 months (rather than the usual 12-18 months).